-Regarding this, the National Council of Engineers ("CNI") [39], a national public organization, emphasizes to what extent the information sheet remains an inadequate instrument.
-It therefore suggests the establishment of even more extensive cooperation between the worker, who could himself provide certain specific data concerning the locations chosen for smart working which would be useful for producing a real risk assessment.
+Regarding this, the National Council of Engineers (CNI) [39], a national public organization, emphasizes to what extent the information sheet remains an inadequate instrument.
+It therefore suggests the establishment of even more extensive cooperation between the employer and the worker, who could themselves provide certain specific data concerning the locations chosen for smart working - which would be useful for producing a real risk assessment.
 This could be done, for example, using checklists and questionnaires developed by the employer.